skivdal/ImageHat/README.md

 - **Extract EXIF Metadata**: Locate and extract metadata such as timestamps, geolocation, and device-specific information.
 - **Inspect Structural Properties**: Analyze the binary structure of image and video files, including key markers like APP1 segments, SOI (Start of Image), and EOI (End of Image).
-- **Support for Mainly JPEG and MP4**: Currently supports JPEG and HEIC, with plans to extend support for formats like NEF (Nikon RAW) and MP4.
+- **Support for Mainly JPEG and MP4**: Currently supports JPEG and HEIC, with plans to extend support for formats like NEF (Nikon RAW) and soon MP4.
 - **Binary Analysis**: Identify marker positions, metadata offsets, and associated data in raw binary files.
 - **Efficient Searching**: Quickly find specific tags, markers, or patterns using optimized binary search methods.
 - **Customizable Metadata Extraction**: Extract and summarize specific tags or groups of tags based on your needs.